Blog

 How to create an employee training video

-Once you have your learning objective and measurement goal articulated, and have aligned on your instructional and production approach, you're ready to start designing your training video.
+Once you have your learning objective and measurement goal documented, you're ready to start designing your training video.

 Step 1: Write a script